 Something seems to go wrong - despite all statistics.
 Luxury, which is defined by the fact that buyers feel they belong to a certain group thanks to certain status symbols, belong to a certain group and also point outward, has served as a distinguishing feature.

 Almost anyone who wants to, can afford a Gucci bag today - or just rent the red horsepower Porsche for a weekend.
 The democratization of the luxury markets is in full swing, following the credo of marketing philosopher Jean-Noël Kapferer: "Everyone has the right to luxury".

 The true elite consumes luxury in a different way

 As a counter concept to the norms of the current everyday culture.
 In this sense, the philosopher also describes Lambert Wiesing Luxury as a self-chosen anti-value, as a rebellion against a complex and uncertain world.
-Luxury is thus defined less and less about the object and its ownership, but increasingly becomes an expression of an individual lifestyle and value.
+Luxury is thus defined less and less about the object and its ownership, but is increasingly becoming an expression of their own lifestyle and value.